 Hi!
-Welcome to Filter Feeder, a newsletter about connecting deeper with the nature and community that can be found right where you are.
+Welcome to Filter Feeder, a newsletter about connecting deeper with your local nature and community.

 Want to get in touch?
 Reach out to filterfeederpress@gmail.com anytime.